Islamic extremism: UK High Court definition

-In 2019, the United States Institute of Peace issued a report on extremism in fragile states, advocating the establishment of a shared understanding, operational framework for prevention, and international cooperation.
+In 2019, the United States Institute of Peace issued a report on extremism in fragile states, advocating the establishment of a shared understanding, an operational framework for prevention, and international cooperation.

 Key influences of radical Islam

 Early Islam

-According to the academic definition of radical Islam, the second condition for something to be called radical Islam, is that it is antigovernmental.
-Consequently, a government is a condition for radical Islam.
-However, even though the peace of Westphalia was established in 1648 and thus introduced the nation state, the writings of the formative centuries of Islamic history are influential to the contemporary writings that were coined radical after the concept of the nation state was established in the Muslim world as well.
-Key influences of radical Islam that stem from early Islam include:
+According to the academic definition of radical Islam, the second condition for something to be designated radical Islam is that it is anti-governmental.
+Consequently, the presence of a government is a prerequisite.
+Although the Peace of Westphalia established in 1648 introduced the concept of the nation-state, the writings from the formative centuries of Islamic history remain influential to contemporary writings considered radical in the modern Muslim world.
+Key influences stemming from early Islam include: